CHINGTENGWANG/104-internship/README.md

-# Project for bechelor's degree
+# Project for Bechelor's Degree